Mountain of Smoke

 The Mountain of Smoke (جبل الدخان, Jabal al Dukhan) is a hill in the Southern Governorate of Bahrain.
 At 134 m above mean sea level, it is the country's highest point.
 The Mountain of Smoke is named as such because of the haze which often surrounds it on humid days.
-A number of caves of indeterminate type are in the vicinity of the mountain.
+A number of caves of indeterminate type are in the vicinity of this mountain.
+This limestone mountain offers panoramic views of Bahrain island, the main land mass of Bahrain.

 Flint dating to the Stone Age has been found on and around the hill.